 “The entrance is dangerous and should only be approached during periods of good visibility.”

-After about three months of sailing in the Patagonian Archipelago, Aomi finally entered the Strait of Magellan, a major east-west route across the southern tip of South America.
+After about three months of sailing in the Patagonian Archipelago, Aomi finally enters the Strait of Magellan, a major east–west route across the southern tip of South America.
 I plan to anchor tonight at Tamar Island, which spans a few kilometers in diameter.
-I check Aomi's course frequently with the compass and take the helm carefully.
+I check Aomi’s course frequently with the compass and take the helm carefully.

 Suddenly, a huge wave crashes over my head.
 I quickly crouch down in the cockpit.
 Even though I am drenched, I narrowly escape falling into the water.